jj-for-everyone/jj-for-everyone.github.io/src/navigate.md

 </pre>

 Assume we want to look at the commit with the description "Document hello.py in README.md".
-We could easily do that with it's change ID, i.e. `jj new qxkprvsu`.
+We could easily do that with its change ID, i.e. `jj new qxkprvsu`.
 To make this more interesting, we'll learn one more way to identify commits: with the `description()` function.
 It tells Jujutsu to select the commit that matches the description.